larisa-msoto/micm_IntroToR/README.md

 ### 4. Advanced data manipulation

-**Learning objectives:**

-- Familiarize with the dplyr syntax
-- Create pipes with the operator `%>%`
-- Perform operations on data frames using dplyr and tidyr functions
-- Implement functions from external packages by reading their documentation in R
+The fourth module participants will (1) familiarize with the dplyr syntax; (2) create pipes with the operator `%>%`; (3) perform operations on data frames using dplyr and tidyr functions; and (4) implement functions from external packages by reading their documentation in R

 **Module content:**